The most beautiful peaks

 3: Alta Luce (3184m)

-• From La-Trinité: If you want a peak from which your gaze can literally dive into the glaciers of Rosa,Alta Luce is the perfect choice.
-It can be reached from Stafal by following trail 7C or, with less effort, by ascending to Gabiet by ski lift from Stafal, arriving at the Salza Pass by trail 6B and then continuing to the summit by trail 7C, which passes over the Salza Pass.
+From La-Trinité: If you want a peak from which your gaze can literally dive into the glaciers of Rosa,Alta Luce is the perfect choice.
+It can be reached from Stafal by following TRAIL 7C or, with less effort, by ascending to Gabiet with the lifts from Stafal, arriving at the Salza pass with TRAIL 6B and then continuing to the summit with trail 7C , which passes by the Salza pass.

 Back to the list